 The SDC environment supports diverse users via common services and utilities.
 Using the design studio, product and service designers onboard/extend/retire resources, services and products.
-Operations, Engineers, Customer Experience Managers, and Security Experts create workflows, policies and methods to implement Closed Loop Automation/Control and manage elastic scalability.
+Operations, Engineers, Customer Experience Managers, and Security Experts create workflows, policies and methods to implement Closed control Loop Automation/Control and manage elastic scalability.

 To support and encourage a healthy VNF ecosystem, ONAP provides a set of VNF packaging and validation tools in the VNF Supplier API and Software Development Kit (VNF SDK) and VNF Validation Program (VVP) components.
 Vendors can integrate these tools in their CI/CD environments to package VNFs and upload them to the validation engine.
 Once tested, the VNFs can be onboarded through SDC.
+In addition, the testing capability of VNFSDK is being utilized at the LFN Compliance Verification Program to work towards ensuring a highly consistent approach to VNF verification.

-The Policy Creation component deals with polices; these are rules, conditions, requirements, constraints, attributes, or needs that must be provided, maintained, and/or enforced.
+The Policy Creation component deals with policies; these are rules, conditions, requirements, constraints, attributes, or needs that must be provided, maintained, and/or enforced.
 At a lower level, Policy involves machine-readable rules enabling actions to be taken based on triggers or requests.
 Policies often consider specific conditions in effect (both in terms of triggering specific policies when conditions are met, and in selecting specific outcomes of the evaluated policies appropriate to the conditions).